TapwaveZodiac/novelaiUKB/docs/Glossary.md

 An action performed by pressing Ctrl + Shift + Enter or ⌘ + Shift +
 Enter, with the text cursor located in the main text box.
 This will generate a response where the text cursor is, rather than at the end.
 Content after the text cursor is ignored by the AI.
+This uses a different model, so the quality can be different.

 ## Instruct

 *Generation*

-A moduel which lets the AI read instructions between {curly braces} and try to answer the request as best as possible, allowing you to directly tell the AI what to do.
+A LoRA that is applied on top of the model, which lets the AI read instructions between {curly braces} and try to answer the request as best as possible, allowing you to directly tell the AI what to do.

 ## Inpainting

 *Image Generation*

-Selecting an area of an image and prompting the Image Generation AI to redraw only this area, alternatively, providing an image with a missing chunk on its inside, and telling the Image Generation AI to complete the missing chunk.
+Selecting an area of an image and prompting the a specialized Image Generation AI to redraw only this area, alternatively, providing an image with a missing chunk on its inside, and telling this specialized AI to complete the missing chunk.

 ## Lore Generator